-Each cohort has one or two wellness representatives who monitor the culture, atmosphere and mood of the student body and offer events to support the health and well being of Boucher students.
-Wellness initiatives are supported by Student Services to encourage a safe, fun and inclusive learning environment both inside and outside of the classroom.
+Each cohort is assigned a wellness representative who checks in on the atmosphere, culture, and mood of the classmates.
+The wellness representative is charged with supporting the health and wellbeing of their students, and to encourage a safe, fun and inclusive learning environment both inside and outside of the classroom.

-Students also have free access to massage appointments at West Coast College of Massage Therapy (WCCMT) located two blocks down the street at 613 Columbia Street.
+Our students also enjoy complimentary massage appointments at the West Coast College of Massage Therapy (WCCMT), located two blocks from the Boucher campus.

-In addition students are eligible to apply for extended health coverage offered by Great West Life (this plan is administered by Great West Life, not by the Boucher Institute).
-Registration on this plan is optional.
+Additionally, Boucher students are eligible to apply for extended health coverage offered by Great West Life*.
+Registration for this plan is optional.
+This plan offers Boucher students an affordable extended health coverage that typically costs less than a family or employee plan, includes benefits specifically valuable to students.
 The ComboPlus – Starter Plan offers benefits such as:

 - Prescription medication and ambulance service (including air service) – No deductible